Xuxa 2

-Xuxa 2 is the eighth studio album and the second in Spanish language Brazilian pop singer, TV host and actress Xuxa.
-The album was released on April 25, 1991 by BMG in Spain and other countries in Europe, the United States and Latin America.
+Xuxa 2 is the eighth studio album and the second in Spanish language Brazilian recording artist Xuxa.
+The album was released on April 25, 1991, by BMG.
+The songs had already been released months before the international programs began.
+The album marks Xuxa's entry into Latin American television, offering a program in Spanish.

-The tracks did not undergo major changes, the instrumental sounded more pleasant and with a more Latin beat.
-The song "Crocki Crocki" is the only one that does not belong to the last two albums, but to Xegundo Xou da Xuxa (1987).
-The album was produced by Michael Sullivan and Paulo Massadas.
-The direction of the voice and the versions of the songs were made by Graciela Carballo.

 Production

 The album was produced by Michael Sullivan and Paulo Massadas with artistic coordination by Max Pierre and Marlene Mattos.
 The repertoire selection was made by Xuxa, Mattos and Sullivan.
 The recordings were made at the Som Livre studio in Los Angeles.